Joseph J. Allaire

 Joseph J. Allaire (born 1969), better known professionally as J. J. Allaire, is an American-born software engineer and Internet entrepreneur.
-He created the ColdFusion programming language and web application server, founded Allaire Corporation, OnFolio, FitNow, and RStudio, and created LoseIt! and Windows Live Writer.
+He created the ColdFusion programming language and web application server, founded Allaire Corporation, OnFolio, FitNow, and RStudio, and created Lose It! and Windows Live Writer.
 Allaire is currently the founder and CEO of statistical computing company Posit (formerly RStudio Inc).

 Early life

 Joseph J Allaire received his bachelor's degree from Macalester College in St. Paul, Minnesota in 1991.

 ColdFusion and Allaire Corporation

 In 1995, Allaire created ColdFusion.
 The same year, Allaire founded Allaire Corporation in Minneapolis, Minnesota.

 Allaire moved the company to Cambridge, Massachusetts in 1996 with his brother and founding team member, Jeremy Allaire.
 Allaire served as the Chairman and CEO of Allaire Corporation, then as its Executive Vice President of Products after hiring David Orfao as the company's CEO.

 Allaire Corporation had an initial public offering in 1999.
 In 2001, Allaire Corporation was acquired by Macromedia.